Mazamazine/pathological/ReadMe.txt

 - Unlock done level even if no highscore has been recorded
 - Key translations for all keyboard layouts
-- Pygame 1.9.6 works fine for fullscreen and back, but Pygame Pygame 2.0.1 (SDL 2.0.14, Python 3.9.2) has problems and may lock up your screen if you try to go to fullscreen and back again.
+- Pygame 1.9.6 works fine for fullscreen and back, but Pygame Pygame 2.0.1 (SDL 2.0.14, Python 3.9.2) may lock up your screen if you try to go to fullscreen and back again.
+Use at least Pygame 2.0.2.dev1 (SDL 2.0.14, Python 3.9.2) instead as it works.

 * ----------------------------------------------------------------- *